Black Cat (Harvey Comics): Garboil

 Garboil is the studio contract director Linda initially works with.
 He is of German descent and speaks with a thick German accent.
-It isn't known whether Linda initially suspects him of being a spy because of his activities or his ethnic heritage, but her suspicions are proven to be well-founded.
+Linda initially suspects him of being a spy because, as the narration explains in her origin story in Pocket Comics #1, of "the propaganda in her new script", and her suspicions are proven to be well-founded.
 He is cold and superior in his dealings with others, and has a disdain for Linda's cat.
-Garboil was the only recurring villain in Black Cat’s history.
+Garboil was the only recurring villain in Black Cat's history.
 The character disappeared after a few appearances.

 Tim Turner

 Linda's father is introduced in 1946, after Black Cat gains her own title.
 A former cowboy who gained stardom as a western hero during the silent movie days, Tim Turner retired from films sometime after the death of his stunt woman wife, Linda's mother.
 The elderly Turner lives primarily on his own on a ranch outside of Los Angeles.
 He has an affectionate relationship with his daughter, who he knows is The Black Cat, and occasionally advises her on her cases.
 It was Turner who taught his daughter how to ride and rope, skills she later translated into her stunt work.
 Though he is concerned for his daughter's safety, Tim Turner wholly approves of her activities as The Black Cat and her desire to bring justice to the world.
-Turner also dabbled after his film career as a private detective, but it’s unknown whether he was successful at it.
+Turner also dabbled after his film career as a private detective, but it's unknown whether he was successful at it.
 He did teach some of his investigative skills to his daughter.